 We would also like to hear from anyone with experience contracting with a customer service company, or who has worked on the corporate side of business process outsourcing (BPO).

+Questions?
+Email [email protected].
 We’re happy to speak on background, meaning we wouldn’t quote you by name in anything we publish unless we talk about it first.
-We’re very happy to answer questions and explain more about who we are and why we’re working on this.